goldenguy00/ror2skillsplusplus/README.md

 You can find the binding at the end of all the gamepad controls.
 ![](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/raw/master/Images/skills_gamepad_settings.jpg)

-While ingame just press and the bound button and activate the skill you sish to upgrade.
+While ingame just press and the bound button and activate the skill you wish to upgrade.

 > ***NOTE:*** Mutliplayer is possible but not support.
 There may be cases when game state is not correctly synced between connected clients.

 > ***NOTE:*** This mod is still a work in progress.
 There is no guarantee that SkillsPlusPlus is going to work with other mods thats alter character abilities.
 If you have found a bug refer to [Report a bug](#report-a-bug).

+### Disabling survivors

+Console commands have been added to disable and reenable Skills++ for selected survivors.
+You can use this to exclude survivors that conflict with Skills++.

+The two commands are:

+- `spp_disable_survivor <survivor name>` Disables Skills++ for the named survivor
+- `spp_enable_survivor <survivor name>` Re-enables Skills++ for the named survivor

+Example usage:

+`spp_disable_survivor Artificer`

+By default all characters will be enabled for Skills++.
+The enable command is there to re-enable a survivor if the conflict no longer exists.

 ## Upgrade descriptions